Blog

 While on Calquence therapy, you must follow some precautions.
 Always tell your physician about any medications you are already taking.
 Do not take any drug or medicine (even herbals or over-the-counter medications) without prior consent from your physician or pharmacist, as they may have significant interactions with Calquence.

 Avoid grapefruit, grapefruit juice, and any foods or supplements containing grapefruit or grapefruit juice throughout therapy as they may also interact with the medication.
-Avoid drinking any alcoholic beverages, especially if taking Calquence in combination with obinutuzumab.
+Ask your care team about alcohol use during treatment, especially if you have bleeding risk, liver problems, or are taking other medicines that increase bleeding.
 It may be necessary to discontinue Calquence 3 to 7 days before any scheduled surgeries.

 Pregnancy and Calquence

-Pregnancy status must be checked prior to starting chemotherapy in women of child-bearing age.
+Pregnancy status must be checked prior to starting treatment in women of childbearing age.
 Effective contraception must be used during treatment and for 1 week after the last dose.
 Calquence may cause fetal harm and is therefore not recommended for women who are breastfeeding during therapy.
 Breastfeeding should also be avoided for at least 2 weeks after the last dose.

 Side Effects